colinrknox/Market-Emulator/README.md

-An extremely basic Stock Market Emulator with persistence and the ability to run multiple portfolios.
+A basic Stock Market Emulator CLI with persistence and the ability to run multiple portfolios.

 Usage:
 run.py {file_name} (optional)